 While there can be many ways to assess the intelligence level of a chatbot, one of the most critical aspects is the ability to carry out contextual, engaging, and comprehensible conversations with humans.

-Employing Natural Language technology to build a conversational quotient, an intelligence in chatbots is at the forefront of research and companies are pouring billions of dollars to come up with ways to do that.
+Employing Natural Language technology to build a conversational quotient, an intelligence in website chatbots is at the forefront of research and companies are pouring billions of dollars to come up with ways to do that.

 In this article, we will explore three such technologies